Second Italian War of Independence: Background

-Forces
+Opposing forces

 The French Army for the Italian campaign had 170,000 soldiers, 2,000 horsemen and 312 guns, half of the whole French army.
 The army, under the command of Napoleon III, divided into five corps: the I Corps, led by Achille Baraguey d'Hilliers; the II Corps, led by Patrice de MacMahon; the III Corps, led by François Certain de Canrobert, the IV Corps; led by Adolphe Niel, and the V Corps, led by prince Napoléon Joseph Charles Paul Bonaparte.
 The Imperial Guard was commanded by Auguste Regnaud de Saint-Jean d'Angély.

 Napoleon III participated in the war and showed up on the battlefield in the belief that it would motivate the French people during the war.
 That would prove successful.

 The Sardinian Army had about 70,000 soldiers, 4,000 horsemen and 90 guns.
 It was divided into five divisions, led by Castelbrugo, Manfredo Fanti, Giovanni Durando, Enrico Cialdini and Domenico Cucchiari.
 Two volunteer formations, the Cacciatori delle Alpi and the Cacciatori degli Appennini, were also present.
 It was led by Victor Emmanuel II of Savoy, supported by Alfonso Ferrero la Marmora.

 The Austrian Army fielded more men with 220,000 soldiers, 824 guns and 22,000 horsemen.
 It was led by Field Marshal Ferenc Graf Gyulay.

+While the Lorenz rifle proved to be superior over the French Minié rifles, the Austrian infantry did not receive proper training to take full advantage of their new rifles.
+Another problem for the Austrians was that most of its multi-ethnic army did not speak German, thus their soldiers were unable to follow the orders of their officers.
+According to Wawro, while the Austrian Army used nine different languages (including Czech, Serbo-Croatian, Hungarian, Romanian, and Italian) during peacetime, in battle only German was used.
+One Austrian officer recalled that his Slavic troops weren't even able to understand the command "Halt".

 The newly-formed United Principalities of Moldavia and Wallachia also supported the Franco-Italian alliance.
 Their ruler, Alexandru Ioan Cuza, was given 10,000 rifles and ammunition by Napoleon III.
 Napoleon III, with his unwavering and very genuine sympathy, also sent a military mission to Bucharest.
 Encouraged, Cuza formed a new military camp at Ploiești.
 As a result, Austria had to keep 30,000 troops in Transylvania, which could ill be spared from Italy.

 War

 The French Army, under Marshal François Certain Canrobert, moved into Piedmont in the first massive military use of railways.
 The Austrian forces counted on a swift victory over the weaker Sardinian Army before French forces could arrive in Piedmont.
-However, Count Gyulai, the commander of the Austrian troops in Lombardy, was very cautious and marched around the Ticino River in no specific direction until he crossed it to begin the offensive.
+However, Count Gyulai, the commander of the Austrian troops in Lombardy, was very cautious and marched around the river Ticino in no specific direction until he crossed it to begin the offensive.
 Unfortunately for him, very heavy rains began to fall, which allowed the Piedmontese to flood the rice fields in front of his advance and slowed his army's march to a crawl.